Subresult Reuse in Firebolt

 A query plan using subresult reuse.

-If we add ...
-AND o_orderdate >= '1998-01-01'::Date ... to the WHERE condition, the MaybeCache operator cannot be used because the query plan below it has changed.
-On the other hand, the subplan below the upper Join, has not changed!
-Therefore the previously computed and cached hash table can be reused in that JOIN operator.
-This saves us from evaluating the subplan and building the hash table again.
-In the example, this leads to a speed boost of > 5x on subsequent queries (even when each query has a different date restriction).
+If the WHERE condition is changed to add ...
+AND o_orderdate >= '1998-01-01'::Date ..., the subresult cached by the MaybeCache operator cannot be used because the query plan below it has changed.
+However, the subplan below the upper Join remains unchanged, allowing the previously cached hash table to be reused in that JOIN operator.
+This eliminates the need to re-evaluate the subplan and rebuild the hash table.
+This results in more than 5x speed improvement on subsequent queries, even when each query has a different date restriction.

 Recognizing Subresult Reuse in Query Telemetry